eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 page discusses the conversion of files with data from OpenStreetMap to a SUMO network file.

-There are several ways how to download the data from OpenStreetMap to a file.
+There are several ways of how to download the data from OpenStreetMap to a file.
 Please read the page [Networks/Import/OpenStreetMapDownload](../../Networks/Import/OpenStreetMapDownload.md) to learn about these ways.
 For more information about the file format